-Energy and Emissions Lab Report 1 15% Sat.
-Sept.
-27 at noon.
+Energy and Emissions Lab Report 1 15% Wed.
+Oct.
+7 at noon.
 Submit via Courselink Dropbox.
-Lab Report 2 25% Sat.
+Lab Report 2 25% Wed.
 Oct.
-25 at noon.
-Submit via Courselink Dropbox Particulate Design Phase 1 Report 15% In lab, Nov.
-10-12 Phase 2 Report 25% Thurs.
+28 at noon.
+Submit via Courselink Dropbox Cyclone Simulation Report 20% Wed.
+Nov.
+18 at noon.
+Submit via Courselink Dropbox Design Project Report 20% Sat.
 Dec.
-11 at noon (during exam period).
+12 at 11:59 pm (during exam period).
 Submit via Courselink Dropbox.
-Tests Test 1 10% Fri.
+Tests Test 1 10% Tues.
 Oct.
-17 during lecture Test 2 10% Fri.
+20 during lecture Test 2 10% Tues.
 Nov.
-21 during lecture
+24 during lecture

 Tests will be in class.
-An $8\frac{1}{2}$ " by 11" student generated aid sheet will be permitted.
-The sheet is to be submitted with the test (and will be returned with the marked test).
+An 81⁄2" by 11" student generated aid sheet will be permitted.

-The reports for Lab 1, Lab 2 and Design Phase 2 will be completed in teams from your section.
-The Energy & Emissions teams will consist of 3 students.
-The size of Phase 2 teams will be your choice, up to a maximum of five students.
+The reports for Lab 1, Lab 2 and the Design Project will be completed in teams from your section.
+The Energy & Emissions teams will consist of 3 students (with 4th students added to groups as needed due to section enrollment).
+The size of Design Project teams will be your choice, up to a maximum of five students.